 vendor directory with 3rd party dependencies because it’s not in your power to fix all the mistakes made by the developers you don’t work with directly.

-Yes, PHPStan needs to know about all the classes, interfaces, traits, and functions your code uses, but that’s achieved through autoloading, not by including the files in the analysis.
+Yes, PHPStan needs to know about all the classes, interfaces, traits, and functions your code uses, but that’s achieved through discovering symbols, not by including the files in the analysis.

 PHPStan will probably find some errors, but don’t worry, your code might be just fine.
 Errors found on the first run tend to be: